Locke

 Youth

-At the time, the country was torn apart by civil war; this would leave a lasting mark on Locke's childhood.
-The war led to the ruin of his father, who was a captain in Parliament and had previously worked as a solicitor.
-The war would not end until his late teens, with the execution of Charles I in 1649.
+The country was at the time torn apart by civil war, which left a lasting mark on Locke's childhood.
+The conflict ruined his father, a solicitor who had served as a captain on the Parliamentary side.
+The war did not end until Locke's late teens, with the execution of Charles I in 1649.

-At the age of 15, he went to London to study.
+At fifteen, he went to London to study.
 After learning Latin and Greek, he enrolled at Westminster School and read the works of Aristotle.

-A zealous student, he won a scholarship to continue his studies at Oxford, where he returned at the age of twenty.
+A diligent student, he won a scholarship to continue his studies at Oxford, where he returned at the age of twenty.

-Though interested in medicine and the natural sciences, he found little use in rhetoric and scholasticism.
-In 1663, he was elected Censor of Moral Philosophy at Oxford.
-As a tutor, he supervised the studies of younger students.
+Though drawn to medicine and the natural sciences, he found little value in rhetoric and scholasticism.
+In 1663, he was elected Censor of Moral Philosophy at Oxford and, as a tutor, took charge of the studies of younger students.

-He was all the more committed to his mission because he was a loner: both his parents and his two brothers were dead.
+He threw himself into this role all the more fully as he was essentially alone in the world: both his parents and his two brothers had died.
 He remained a bachelor for the rest of his life.

-Politically, he was one of those who opposed the absolutism of the Stuarts.
+Politically, he was among those who opposed the absolutism of the Stuarts.

-At the age of thirty-five, he left Oxford to become secretary to Lord Ashley, the Earl of Shaftesbury and minister to Charles II, befriending him.
-He was physician to the family, and tutor to the Earl's son.
+At thirty-five, he left Oxford to become secretary to Lord Ashley, Earl of Shaftesbury and minister to Charles II, with whom he formed a close friendship.
+He served as physician to the family and tutor to the Earl's son.

-Up to this point he had been mainly interested in medicine and the natural sciences.
-It was not until 1671 that he truly turned to philosophy, following his reading of Descartes, who had passed away around twenty years earlier.
+Until this point he had been chiefly interested in medicine and the natural sciences.
+It was not until 1671, following his reading of Descartes — who had died some twenty years earlier — that he turned seriously to philosophy.

-At this point, he began writing An Essay Concerning Human Understanding, his major work.
-It was to be written over many years.
+It was then that he began writing An Essay Concerning Human Understanding, his major work, which would take many years to complete.

-From 1672 to 1675, he went travelling.
-He visited France, not only Paris, but also Montpellier, to take care of himself: he went there to enjoy the excellent climate of the South of France.
-This was an opportunity to deepen his understanding of Descartes and connect with intellectual circles.
+From 1672 to 1675, he travelled in France — not only Paris, but also Montpellier, where he went to benefit from the mild southern climate and to recuperate.
+The journey also deepened his understanding of Descartes and brought him into contact with French intellectual circles.

-In France, he was tutor to the son of Sir John Banks, a friend of the Shaftesburys.
-During these years, he developed significant expertise in education and pedagogy, which would later play a key role in his final work, Some Thoughts Concerning Education.
+In France, he served as tutor to the son of Sir John Banks, a friend of the Shaftesburys.
+During these years, he developed a keen interest in education and pedagogy, which would later bear fruit in his final work, Some Thoughts Concerning Education.

-In 1682, he was forced into exile from England as a result of the Civil War.
-He took refuge in Holland for seven years before returning to England, once the side he supported had triumphed.
-Upon his return, he was appointed as a Commissioner of Appeal and worked at the Board of Trade.
+In 1682, political circumstances forced him into exile.
+He took refuge in Holland for seven years before returning to England once the cause he had supported had prevailed.
+On his return, he was appointed a Commissioner of Appeal and took up a post at the Board of Trade.

 Fame in Oates

-For Locke, 1689 was a banner year: he published one after the other the Two Treatises of Government and A Letter Concerning Toleration.
-To circumvent censorship, the first work appeared anonymously, while the second was first published in Latin in the Netherlands.
+For Locke, 1689 was a landmark year: he published in quick succession the Two Treatises of Government and A Letter Concerning Toleration.
+To evade censorship, the first work appeared anonymously, while the second was initially published in Latin in the Netherlands.

-The following year, An Essay Concerning Human Understanding was published.
-This soon provided the basis for philosophical teaching at Trinity College Dublin, and would exert a profound influence, a few decades later, on the French philosophers of the Enlightenment.
+The following year, An Essay Concerning Human Understanding appeared.
+It soon became the basis for philosophical teaching at Trinity College Dublin, and would go on to exert a profound influence on the French philosophers of the Enlightenment.

-From 1691 onwards, he lived with his friend Lady Masham at her manor in Oates, Essex, located a few dozen miles from London.
-Now famous, he entertained friends, responded to reviews of his works, and kept up a correspondence with many prominent people, including the King's ministers.
+From 1691 onwards, he lived with his friend Lady Masham at her manor in Oates, Essex, a few dozen miles from London.
+Now celebrated, he received friends, responded to reviews of his works, and maintained a wide correspondence with prominent figures, including ministers of the Crown.

-In 1693, he published Some Thoughts Concerning Education, which some claim had an even greater influence in its time than An Essay Concerning Human Understanding.
+In 1693, he published Some Thoughts Concerning Education, which some have argued exerted an even greater influence in its day than An Essay Concerning Human Understanding.

-Suffering from oedema in his leg and deafness, Locke died in 1704, at High Laver.
+Suffering from oedema in his legs and increasing deafness, Locke died in 1704 at High Laver.

 Essay Concerning Toleration